frisbro303/SignDNE/docs.md

 ```Python
 from signDNE import signDNE
 ```
-You are now ready to use the ariaDNE metric and its sign-oriented extension as library in your research.
+You are now ready to use the ariaDNE metric and its sign-oriented extension as library in your research using the function `signDNE`.
 The function is documented below.

 The function takes the takes the following inputs: